 Learner permits for cars and work vehicles are valid for 2 years (or 1 year in certain circumstances) and since 1 January 2013 the fee is €35.

 If you are applying for a learner permit to drive you should apply for a permit for category B to drive a car and category W to drive a work vehicle.
-The application form for a learner permit, Form D201 is available from your Motor Taxation Office.
-You can also download Form D201 (pdf).
+The application form for a learner permit, Form D201, is available from NDLS centres, Driving Test centres, Driving Theory Test centres and Garda Stations.
+You can also download Form D201 (pdf) as well as guidance notes (pdf).

 Before you apply for your first learner permit, you must first obtain a driver theory test certificate.
 The theory test certificate is valid for 2 years from the date of issue.